MENTAL CAPACITY

 In some other cases where a person is vulnerable orders may be needed from the High Court under its powers – the ‘inherent jurisdiction’.

-We have a dedicated and specialist team to help our clients in need.
-We advise and provide urgent assistance in cases where a person’s mental capacity is in question or where there are disputes about decisions to be made for someone who lacks capacity.
-We also act where the health or welfare of a vulnerable person is at stake.
+Over the last decades we have had dedicated and specialist team to help our clients in need.
+We have advised and provided urgent assistance in cases where a person’s mental capacity is in question or where there are disputes about decisions to be made for someone who lacks capacity.
+We have also acted where the health or welfare of a vulnerable person is at stake.

-Some cases also include disputes about whether a person is entitled to community care services and health services, and what services should be provided.
-Our expertise in community care law means that we are uniquely placed to navigate clients through the process at every stage.
+Most cases have also included disputes about whether a person is entitled to community care services and health services, and what services should be provided.

 Situations which may arise include: